 In communist China, the government can seize any business it wants at any time.
 This is not capitalism.
-They donŐt seize companies very often because if they did, all the foreign-owned companies would leave at once, but they have the power to do this.
+They don’t seize companies very often because if they did, all the foreign-owned companies would leave at once, but they have the power to do this.

 The people of China are spied on all the time.
 They cannot come and go as they please and they cannot tune in to the internet the way people can in a capitalist nation.

 Let us be very clear about a fact.
-Capitalism has helped more people to be lifted out of poverty, slavery and disease than any other economic system in existence.
-This needs to be taught in school, and not the socialistic nonsense that corporations always abuse poor people, and so on.
+Capitalism or the free enterprise system has helped more people to be lifted out of poverty, slavery and disease than any other economic system in existence.
+This needs to be taught in school, and not the lie that corporations always abuse poor people, and so on.
 If abuse occurs, it is because capitalism is not practiced very often.

 CRONY CAPITALISM OR FASCISM